jessielpx/Nanopore_RNA_Pipeline/README.md

 ## Running EPI2ME v1.7.2 in 1 step
-1. Copy singularity folder into ~/links/scratch
-2. Prepare samples.csv
+1. Prepare samples.csv
-3. Organize fastq files such that they are in a single folder in which they are separated by unique barcodes:
+2. Organize fastq files such that they are in a single folder in which they are separated by unique barcodes:

 ---
 ```